Pandora becomes the latest tech company to turn to private equity

 Only 2 days left to save $1,000 on Disrupt tickets

-If you haven’t being paying attention, private equity firms love them some technology companies.
+You might have noticed: private equity firms love them some technology companies.
 According to new Pitchbook data, one-fifth of all U.S. private equity deals in the first quarter of this year centered on companies in the IT sector.

 That’s up from the 10 to 15 percent range over the last 10 years, with the most popular targets being software companies; they’ve made up 54.2 percent of all PE investments in the space since 2006, and 63 percent of the transactions since early last year, says Pitchbook.